skip to content

 Late Expenditure Correction – A correction made as described above, but done more than 90 days from the date of the original charge.

-5. Is treating sponsored awards like a checking account (not okay)
+5. Is treating sponsored awards like a checking account

-ALL OF US should be aware of, adhering to, and advising our PIs and researchers about, the 90-day transfer rule.
+We are resonsible for being aware of, adhering to, and advising our PIs and researchers about, the 90-day transfer rule.

 This rule applies to salary, fringe, materials and supplies, equipment, travel - all costing categories.

-• Requirements of Compliant Transfers
+• Requirements of Compliant Corrections

 In order to remain compliant with policy concerning timing of transfers, the following is required: